psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Number of Tweets Breakdown](/static/img/tweets-breakdown.jpg)
 ![Number of Retweets Breakdown](/static/img/retweets-breakdown.jpg)

 There is a noticeable difference in the spread of the number of tweets and retweets between bots and users.
 We notice that most humans tend to have between 185-205 tweets, with outliers spanning all the way down to 0 tweets.
-Bots on the other hand have a wider range between 143 and 200 tweets.
+Bots on the other hand have a wider range between 143-200 tweets.
 Hence, to answer question 1: *although the spread of tweets and retweets is larger for bots than humans, there is not a noticeable difference in the amount of tweeting between the two*.

 Below are box plots summarizing the spread in followers, friends (following), and favorites (total number of likes the user’s tweets/retweets have received).